 Thank you very much for such a wonderful course!
 I thoroughly enjoyed it.
 Melissa and Joanna were both excellent and kept us focused.
 A huge thank you for everything.

-Stay tuned for our next blog, where we reflect on lessons learned from designing four national police online learning programmes on hate crime.
+Stay tuned for our next blog, where we will reflect on using research to inform our online learning programmes.

 Blog editor: Joanna Perry